TripCreighton/calitopia-survey-challenge/README.md

 - Performance (Readable code > Optimized code)

 # Written Portion Instructions
 Create a brief (one-paragraph, or bulleted list) of what technical steps would be required to deploy this app to production.
-(This should _not_ include possible new features; assume the provided feature set is complete).

 # Questions / Issues?
 Email me at k@saporo.us and I will respond as soon as I can.